10.8 Treatment adaptation and change of treatment

 Treatment adaptation may be done by the clinician in case of severe adverse effects (Appendix 17).
 The following are considered treatment adaptations:

-• For BPaLM and BPaL:
+• For STRs:

-• permanent interruption of linezolid after Month 4, or
+• permanent interruption of pyrazinamide, or

-• temporary interruption of individual drug(s) or the whole treatment, or
+• temporary interruption of any individual drug

 • For LTRs:

-• temporary interruption of individual drug(s) or the whole treatment, or
+• temporary interruption of any individual drug or the whole treatment, or

-• change of one drug class in the regimen (no more than one).
+• change of one drug class in the regimen (no more than one)

-In an LTR, at least 4 to 5 likely effective drugs are needed (Box 10.3).
+In an LTR, at least 4 to 5 likely effective drugs are needed (Box 10.1).
 If any of these drugs must be permanently stopped:

-• after the first 6 months, if the patient clinical status has improved and bacteriological tests are negative, the clinician can decide to continue the treatment if it still includes at least 3 drugs from Group A and/or B.
+• After the first 6 months, if the patient clinical status has improved and bacteriological tests are negative, the clinician can decide to continue the treatment if it still includes at least 3 drugs from Group A and/or B.

 These modifications are considered as treatment adaptations (not treatment changes, see Section 10.8.2) as they do not meet the definition of "treatment failure" (Chapter 17).